 Women’s Empowerment Centre (South-eastern Nepal)

 The WEC is a Nepalese charity that provides legal aid to abused women to help bring their abusers to trial, and offers them a place on their sewing training programme to enable them to support themselves and their dependants.
-In 2013 we sent £2,500 to enable them to purchase sewing machines for the women in their care, as well as the salaries of trainers, and in 2018 we donated £550 to enable the WEC to run an advanced sewing course.
+We are currently sponsoring some of the children of these women so that they can attend school.

 Gyan Jyoti school (Darjeeling District)

-One of our past volunteers, Liam Campbell, raised CAD$20,000 (about £12,000)money for two badly needed classrooms, and HELP contributed £1,000 tosupplement his efforts.
-Liam re-visited the school in February 2017 to supervise the building work which is making good progress.
+One of our past volunteers, Liam Campbell, raised CAD$20,000 (about £12,000)money for two badly needed classrooms, and HELP contributed £1,000 to supplement his efforts.
+Liam re-visited the school in February 2017 to supervise the on-going building work.